 movie Current:550pxheightTOKENS:Vancouver Market Reports

-December's Real Estate Statistics show 51% of Vancouver's Detached Markets increasing values this month.
-Overall, Single Family Homes in Metro Vancouver experienced an Average Monthly Price decrease of $12,671, which is a big drop from the $3,870 increase that we saw in the month prior.
-On the an Average Monthly Price increase of $5,518, which is close to the $6,132 increase that we saw in the month prior.
-With the much tougher mortgage lending rules upon us, the pending higher interest rates, pending trade tariffs and the chilly economic winds arriving starting in January, we are forecasting a Buyer's Market across all the High-End Detached Markets and a stabilizing of the Lower-End Detached Markets
+April's Real Estate Statistics shows 57% of Vancouver's Detached Markets decreased values this last month.
+Overall, Single Family Homes in Metro Vancouver experienced an Average Monthly Price increase of $4,857 which is an improvement over the $2,135 decrease that we saw in the month prior.
+On the Average Fraser Valley continues to show a much stronger Market with their $13,418 monthly increase.
+With many new foreign buyer taxes, the much tougher mortgage lending rules, the higher interest rates, pending trade tariffs, we are forecasting a Buyer's Market across all the High-End Detached Markets and a stabilizing of the Lower-End Detached Markets

-Currently, the Condo Markets set the pace with 67% still increasing in Greater Vancouver (Lower Mainland) still increasing.
+Currently, the Condo Market is turning from Hot to a warm market, with 67% of the Greater Vancouver (Lower Mainland) still increasing.
 75% of the Townhouse Markets are still increasing (21 out of 28 Markets).
 There is a Notable difference between the top 50% of the attached markets which are stabilizing over the much stronger bottom 50% of the markets which can see multiple offers.
-We are forecasting a continued Seller's Market in the Condo Markets for the following month.
+We are forecasting a stabilizing Market in the lower end Condo/Townhouse Markets for the following months.
 We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
 Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

 by Vancouver Market Reports.